 How to Set it Up

-Then, select the integration button under the Slack icon and you’ll be redirected to the Slack page and guided through the process.
-Essentially, you’ll be prompted to enter or confirm your company’s Slack credentials and Slack will take care of the rest.
+Next, select the Connect button under the Slack icon and you’ll be redirected to the Slack page and guided through the process.
+You will be prompted to enter or confirm your company’s Slack credentials and Slack will take care of the rest.

 How to Use it